lalokalabs/lewagon-workshop/docs/step4.md

 ### Step 4a - Test forms in web console

 ```
-from mysite.forms import SurveyForm
+from lewagon.forms import SurveyForm
-from mysite.models import Survey
+from lewagon.models import Survey

 survey = Survey.objects.all()[0]
 data = {